what is the opposite of risk averse

 • Next lesson: We define the risk aversion coefficient, differentiating between absolute risk aversion and relative risk aversion.

-• Previous lesson: We introduced the concept of a fair game using the coin toss game as an illustrative example.
+• Previous lesson: We introduced the concept of a fair game using the coin toss game (50-50 chances of winning and losing a fixed amount) as an illustrative example.

 If you like reading our content, please spread the word to give exposure to our courses and tutorials.
 If you have got any questions or comments, you can reach us here.